dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 Static and instance initializers - order of execution:
-First => static variable/block in order they are in code
+* first - static variable/block in order they are in code
-Second => instance variable/block of code, in order they are in code
+* second - instance variable/block of code, in order they are in code
-Third => constructor
+* third - constructor
 In case one class extends other, fist all initializers of parent fires than of child.
 ```java
 public class App {